 Their pie is finally cooled and thickened.

-I had to laugh when I found these two staring intently at the pie they made just waiting to taste it.
+I had to laugh when I found these two staring intently at the strawberry pie they made just waiting to taste it.

 After baths and fresh jammies, it was finally time for dessert.
 Chloe was pretty pleased with the results.
 If your family likes jello and strawberries, I think they will love this dessert!

 1 1/2 cups sugar (It is a SWEET dessert, you might want to reduce the sugar.
 We like it sweet)

 3 oz box strawberry Jell-O

 Pre-baked and cooled pie shell.

 Line the bottom of the pre-baked and cooled pie crust with the sliced strawberries.